docusign/code-examples-powershell/README.md

 To use the payments code example, create a test payments gateway in your developer account.
 See [PAYMENTS_INSTALLATION](./PAYMENTS_INSTALLATION.md) for details.

-Then add the payment gateway ID to settings.json.
+Then save the Gateway Account ID as `GATEWAY_ACCOUNT_ID` in settings.json.

 ## License and additional information